Aestero-UI/yonostore-blogs/blogs/everything-about-yono-store.md

 ## 5. Deep Dive: Expert Blogs That Actually Teach You Something

 Yono Store isn’t just about listing games or showing videos—it also provides well-written, strategy-rich blog content.
-You can visit the [**Yono Blog Section**](https://yonostore.vercel.app/blog) to read helpful guides on:
+You can visit the [**Yono Store Blogs**](https://yonostore.app/blog) to read helpful guides on:

 - How to spot fake apps
 - Winning tricks for Teen Patti and Rummy